viru/influxdb/stress/README.md

 # Stress Test

 ## Provisioner
-Provisions the InfluxDB instance where the stress test is going to be ran against.
+Provisions the InfluxDB instance where the stress test is going to be run against.

 Think things like, creating the database, setting up retention policies, continuous queries, etc.